ThePhD/ThePhD.github.io/_posts/2025-12-30-The Cost of a Closure II.markdown

 - It is unclear if making what is effectively access to the function frame / "environment" through a pointer is an advisable course of action for the future of the C ecosystem.
 - C users writing typical C code will, at some point, suffer some degree of performance loss in complex scenarios due to necessary type erasure to work with complex, compiler-generated closure types.
 Type-generic macro programming can help here, but the tradeoff for code size versus speed should be considered on whether to use a normal, type-erased interface versus an entirely (macro-)generic set of function calls.

 Finally, both `static` and `thread_local` have performance cost, moreso on GCC than on Clang.
-I'd be interested to run the MSVC numbers too as more than just a quick "this works on the damn compiler" check, but I think these numbers are more than enough to draw general conclusions about.
+I'd be interested to run the MSVC numbers too as more than just a quick "this works on the damn compiler" check, but I think these numbers are more than enough to draw general conclusions about the viability of the various approaches.

 Happy New Year, and until next weird niche performance bit. 💚